Hukasx0/ai-companion/README.md

 - [local assistant](https://github.com/Hukasx0/local-assistant) - llm powered ai virtual assistant
 - [matrix companion bot](https://github.com/Hukasx0/matrix-companion-bot) - AI-based chat bot running on the Matrix protocol

+## Use as python library
+If you are looking for a Python library that allows you to use the ai-companion backend in your projects, it is available here [ai-companion-py](https://github.com/Hukasx0/ai-companion-py)

 ## installation

 ### Recommended